Agus Subiyanto: Personal life

 Agus is married to Evi Sophia Indira and they have three children.
 During his free time, Agus is a known bass player and once joined the army's music detachment and later became part of a band with Piek Budyakto as their keyboard player, M. Naudi Nurdika as their drummer, Hari Jayadi as their guitarist, and Teddy Mulyana as their lead vocalist.
 Agus is also known on being a songwriter and released his song "Cinta Sejati Takkan Mati" featuring the band Pasha Ungu and was released on 25 July 2025.
 On his Instagram post during the aftermath of the awarding of the Army Meritorious Service Star, 1st Class, which coincided with the 46th birthday of former Singapore Army Chief David Neo on 17 September 2023, Agus was seen playing the bass and accompanying Major General Neo in the vocals, while having the Chief of Staff of the Army General Dudung Abdurachman as their drummer.

-Agus is also a known gardener and farmer, a hobby that he inherited from his grandparents' farm in Cijulang, and occasionally contributes to his grandparent's farm on his freetime.
+Agus is also a known gardener and farmer, a hobby that he inherited from his grandparents' farm in Cijulang, and occasionally contributes to his grandparents' farm on his freetime.